ansumandas441/QuestionnaireAPI/README.md

 ## Setup Instructions:

 1. Fork the repository.
-2. Clone It into system.
+2. Clone It into the system.
 3. Navigate to the `assignment/junior-backend-engineer` branch.
-4. You are good to go
+4. You are good to go.

 ---